Collection maintainer guidelines

 In addition to the information below, module maintainers should be familiar with:

-Maintainers of Ansible modules are expected to provide feedback, responses, or actions on pull requests or issues to the module(s) they maintain in a reasonably timely manner.
+Maintainers of Ansible collections are expected to provide feedback, responses, or actions on pull requests or issues to the collection(s) they maintain in a reasonably timely manner.
 You can also update the contributor guidelines for that collection, in collaboration with the Ansible community team and the other maintainers of that collection.

 Please see Communicating for ways to contact the broader Ansible community.
-For maintainers, following the ansible-devel mailing list can be a great way to participate in the broader Ansible community, and a place where you can influence the overall direction, quality, and goals of Ansible and its modules.
-If you’re not on this relatively low-volume list, please join us here: https://groups.google.com/forum/#!forum/ansible-devel
+For maintainers, following the ansible-devel mailing list is a great way to participate in conversations about coding, get assistance when you need it, and influence the overall direction, quality, and goals of Ansible and the collections.
+If you are not on this relatively low-volume list, please join us here: https://groups.google.com/forum/#!forum/ansible-devel